Daniel Negreanu

-Daniel Negreanu (/nɪˈɡrɑːnuː/; born July 26, 1974) is a Canadian professional poker player who has won seven World Series of Poker (WSOP) bracelets and two World Poker Tour (WPT) championship titles.
+Daniel Negreanu (/nɪˈɡrɑːnuː/; born July 26, 1974) is a Canadian professional poker player who has won eight World Series of Poker (WSOP) bracelets and two World Poker Tour (WPT) championship titles.
 In 2014, independent poker ranking service Global Poker Index recognized Negreanu as the best poker player of the previous decade.

 As of August 2025, he has the seventh-highest live tournament poker money winnings of all time, with million.
 He was named the WSOP Player of the Year in 2004 and 2013, making him the only player to receive the accolade more than once.
 He was also the 2004–2005 WPT Player of the Year.
+He is one of four players, along with Billy Baxter, Jay Heimowitz, and Phil Hellmuth to have won a WSOP Bracelet in 4 different decades.
 He is the first player to make a final table at each of the three WSOP bracelet-awarding locations (Las Vegas, Europe, and Asia-Pacific), and the first to win a bracelet at each.
 In 2014, he was inducted into the Poker Hall of Fame.